lshvetsov/MS_Typescript/summary/notes.md

 # Lesson 6.
 Modules & external libraries

+TypeScript provides two ways to organize code: **namespaces** and **modules**.
+Starting with ECMAScript 2015, modules are native part of the language and are recommended for code organization.
+Also, it is not recommended to combine namespaces and modules in the same project.

 **Modules** is a way to organize and categorize code as well as limit its scope from global to module one.

+In TypeScript, just as in ECMAScript 2015, any file containing a top-level *import* or *export* is considered a *module*.
+Conversely, a file without any top-level import or export declarations is treated as a *script* whose contents are available in the global scope (and therefore to modules as well).

 - *export* to make a block of code of your module public
 - *import* to allow to use a public block of code in your program